fmerg/pymerkle/README.md

 implementation is by structure invulnerable to length-extension attacks due to the vulnerability described [**here**](https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp) (reported as [CVE-2012-2459](https://nvd.nist.gov/vuln/detail/CVE-2012-2459)).
-Using Merkle-trees without duplicate entries further reduces the risk of bugs in protocols using them.
+Using Merkle-trees without duplicate entries further reduces the risk of bugs in protocols based upon them.

 ## Defense against second-preimage attack